-(B) Only such business may be conducted at a special meeting of shareholders as has been brought before the meeting pursuant to the Corporation's notice of meeting.
+- (B) Only such business may be conducted at a special meeting of shareholders as has been brought before the meeting pursuant to the Corporation's notice of meeting.
 The notice of such special meeting shall include the purpose for which the meeting is called.
 Nominations of persons for election to the Board of Directors may be made at a special meeting of shareholders at which directors are to be elected pursuant to the Corporation's notice of meeting: (1) by or at the direction of the Board of Directors; or (2) by any Record Shareholder at the time of giving of notice provided for in this Subsection "(B)," who is entitled to vote at the meeting and who delivers a written notice to the Secretary setting forth the information set forth in Sec.
 2:2 "(C)" of these Bylaws.
-Nominations by shareholders of persons for election to the Board of Directors may be made at such a special meeting of shareholders only if such Record Shareholder's notice required by the preceding sentence has been received by the Secretary at the principal executive offices of the Corporation not later than the close of business on the later of the ninetieth (90th) day prior to such special meeting or the tenth (10th) day following the day on which public announcement is first made of the date of the special meeting for which notice has been given, commence a new time period for the giving of a Record Shareholder's notice.
+Nominations by shareholders of persons for election to the Board of Directors may be made at such a special meeting of shareholders only if such Record Shareholder's notice required by the preceding sentence has been received by the Secretary at the principal executive offices of the Corporation not later than the close of business on the later of the ninetieth (90th) day prior to such special meeting or the tenth (10th) day following the day on which public announcement is first made of the date of the special meeting and of the nominees proposed by the Board of Directors to be elected at such meeting.
+In no event may an adjournment, or postponement of a special meeting for which notice has been given, commence a new time period for the giving of a Record Shareholder's notice.
 A person will not be eligible for election or reelection as a director at a special meeting unless the person is nominated: (1) by or at the direction of the Board of Directors; or (2) by a Record Shareholder in accordance with the notice procedures set forth in this Sec.
-2:3.

-(C) This Sec.
+2:3. - (C) This Sec.
 2:3 is expressly intended to apply to any proposal to be brought before a special meeting of shareholders other than any proposal made pursuant to Rule 14a-8 under the Exchange Act.
 Notwithstanding the foregoing provisions of this Sec.
 2:3, a shareholder shall also comply with all applicable requirements of the Exchange Act with respect to matters set forth in this Sec.
 2:3.
 Nothing in this Sec.
 2:3 shall be deemed to affect any rights of shareholders to request inclusion of proposals in the Corporation's proxy statement pursuant to Rule 14a-8 under the Exchange Act.